This page will help you understand Virginia alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 And be cautious.
 Friends may give advice.
 Co-workers may give opinions.
 Kin may give suggestions.
 All try to help.
 Smile and thank them.
 Then ignore their advice.
 It’s probably worth what it cost.
 That is, nothing.

 Alcohol practices vary across the state.
-Therefore, it’s a good idea to select one very familiar with the locale in question.
+So it’s a good idea to select one very familiar with the locale in question.
 The Virginia State Bar has a free lawyer referral service.